ualibweb/covid-counter/README.md

 #### Activating the plugin

+1. clone [covid-counter-plugin](https://github.com/ualibweb/covid-counter-plugin.git) to your machine
-1. add `covid-counter` plugin directory to `/wp-content/plugins/` directory
+1. add `covid-counter-plugin` directory to `/wp-content/plugins/` directory
 2. activate plugin via WP dashboard
 3. check your API endpoint! `http://yourwordpress.com/wp-json/covid-counter/counts` should return an empty array because you haven't logged any counts yet, but shouldn't return a 404.
 If you get `401 - unauthorized`, make sure you're logged in to WP and either an admin user or 'Covid Counter' custom role.
 4. if you're logged in and an admin user, check your database for the table `wp_covid_counter_movements`.
 When testing this plugin, the table would occasionally not be added to the database, but we couldn't figure out why.
 You're on your own! :woman_shrugging: